 We’ve got news for you.

-Once-a-year feedback doesn't come close to providing an employee with the tools they need to improve and grow. 😬
+Once-a-year feedback doesn't provide an employee with the tools they need to improve and grow. 😬

-Ideally, you should be providing feedback on a regular cadence, and allowing your employees to give feedback, as well.
+Ideally, you should be providing feedback on a regular cadence, like in your one-on-one meetings, and allowing your employees to give feedback in stay interviews, as well.
 Sending out regular employee engagement surveys is a great way to understand your team's concerns and challenges in a timely way—and is a way to understand what your company is doing well, too!

 Highly engaged organizations are more likely than other organizations to measure engagement, and they are more likely to measure it more than once a year.